The X Factor: A Robust and Powerful Approach to X-chromosome-Inclusive Whole-genome Association Studies: Applications to Three Previously Published Association Studies

-For the X-chromosome, we compare the $M_1-M_4$ models and their corresponding tests as detailed in Table \ref{summary} and Section \ref{Xchr}.
-For each SNP, we perform six different association tests, depending on which of the $M_1-M_4$ models was used and if the XCI status needed to be specified, because (a) sex must be included to ensure correct type I error rate control and models including $S$ are invariant to the choice of the baseline allele (Section \ref{includingS}), and (b) models including the gene-sex interaction effect are invariant to the assumption of X-inactivation status (Section \ref{includingGS}).
-Figure \ref{top15}B shows the results for the top 15 ranked X-chromosome SNPs, ordered by the minimal p-value of all six tests.
-The empirical results here are clearly consistent with our earlier analytical results in Section \ref{section:powerX}, showing that joint modelling and testing the additive, dominant and gene-sex interaction effects is the most robust association approach for analyzing the X-chromosome.
+For the X-chromosome, we compared the $M_1$--$M_4$ models and their corresponding tests as detailed in Table \ref{summary} in Section \ref{Xchr}.
+For each SNP, we performed six different association tests, depending on which of the $M_1$--$M_4$ models was used and if the XCI status needed to be specified, because (a) sex must be included to ensure correct type I error rate control and models including $S$ are invariant to the choice of the baseline allele (Section \ref{includingS}), and (b) models including the gene-sex interaction effect are invariant to the assumption of XCI (Section \ref{includingGS}).
+Figure \ref{top15}A shows the results for the top 15 ranked X-chromosomal SNPs, ordered by the minimal p-value of all six tests; the lines connecting the SNPs are used only for visualization purposes to demonstrate the robustness of a method.

+The application results here are consistent with our earlier analytical and simulation results in Section \ref{section:powerX}, showing that joint modelling and testing the additive, dominance and gene-sex interaction effects is the most robust association approach for analyzing X-chromosomal variants.
+For example, the result of \cite{sun12} ($M_1$ and assuming XCI) marked by the black $\square$ curve is clearly less `stable' than the red $\times$ curve (the proposed $M_4$) across different SNPs.
+In this particular application, we observed that the performance of the orange $+$ curve ($M_2$ assuming no XCI) is similar to the proposed method.
+However, interestingly, the green $\diamond$ curve (also $M_2$ but assuming XCI) is noticeably different from the the orange $+$ curve.